Characterizing and Optimizing End-to-End Systems for Private Inference: Introduction

 This paper makes the following contributions: \begin{enumerate} \item The first end-to-end characterization of private inference using arrival rates.
 Our analysis reveals the key sources of inefficiency with respect to storage, communication, and computation.

 \item A protocol optimization (Client-Garbler) to reduce the significant storage pressure on the client by $5\times$.

 \item Identifying a new form of parallelism (LPHE) that enables each HE linear layer computation to run simultaneously, significantly improving the performance of one of the slowest legs of PI by $9.7\times$.
+LPHE is favorable when compared to Request-Level Parallelism when client storage is limited (e.g., \SI{32}{GB} and less).